sumitgupta-dev/sumitgupta-dev/README.md

 The algorithm take 3 minimum distance in and calculate the which is the shortest of all.
 I already develop the model in pkl.
 Then I will build it's api and dockerize it later.

-If you can reach me, by sumitgupta13694@gmail.com
+You can reach me, by sumitgupta13694@gmail.com
 Open to remote opportunities.
 Based in India (IST).
 Available for core overlap hours with US/EU timezones.